 4. The Web Will be a Beautiful Place Once Again:

-Believe it or not, brutalist website designs are something most people will condemn by the end of 2017.
+Believe it or not, brutalist web design is something most people will condemn by the end of 2017.
 They are not nice to look at, they are not easy to browse and we see no reason why they should become the ruling trend of 2017.
 We have already seen websites like WeTransfer and www.stgeorgewebdesign.comgo through a massive UI overhaul to make their landing pages more beautiful.